• Skip to main content

 Ingredients you'll need (+ substitutions)

-• Tofu: choose extra firm tofu.
+• Tofu: choose extra firm tofu for the best chewy bite.
 I haven't tried it, but I believe that tempeh would also work well.

-• Spices: Garlic and onion powder, chili powder, smoked paprika (or a dash of liquid smoke).
+• Spices: You will need garlic powder, onion powder, chili powder and smoked paprika (or a dash of liquid smoke).
 You can easily add some cayenne if you want a spicy sauce or try with regular paprika if you can't find the smoked version.

-• Pasta of your choice, both long or short pasta work.
+• Pasta of your choice: to serve, both long or short pasta work.
 Choose whole wheat/gluten-free pasta as needed.

 Showing are the ingredients to make the recipe.